 More details are given below.

-The White Paper suggests replacing the current scheme of subsidy for renewables – the Renewables Obligation (RO) – with long-term contracts in the form of FiT CfDs.
-FiT CfDs will offer price support for all low carbon generation, including nuclear, with the expectation that they will provide clear and stable revenue streams attractive to investors.
+The Energy Act brought in long-term contracts in the form of Feed in Tariffs with Contract for Difference (CfD).
+This mechanism offers price support for all low carbon generation, including nuclear, with the expectation that they will provide clear and stable revenue streams attractive to investors.

-The FiT CfDs will be ‘two-way’ – if market prices are lower than the ‘reference’ or ‘strike’ price then low-carbon generators will get an extra payment, but if the market prices become higher the low-carbon generators will have to pay some back.
-In effect this offers investors the comfort of a more or less fixed price, but at the cost of preventing them from making large profits when market prices rise significantly above that fixed price.
+The CfD is ‘two-way’ – if market prices are lower than the ‘reference’ or ‘strike’ price then low-carbon generators will receive a top-up payment.
+If the market price increases (above the strike price) then the low-carbon generators will have to refund the consumer.
+This offers investors the comfort of a more or less fixed price, but at the cost of preventing them from making large profits when market prices rise significantly above that fixed price.